danforthcenter/plantcv/docs/transform_warp.md

 Read about different transformations at [Image Processing in OpenCV](https://docs.opencv.org/3.4/da/d6e/tutorial_py_geometric_transformations.html) and the [transform module of scikit-image](https://scikit-image.org/docs/dev/api/skimage.transform.html#skimage.transform.estimate_transform).

-### warp_align
+### warp
-**plantcv.transform.warp_align**(*img, refimg, pts, refpts, method="default"*)
+**plantcv.transform.warp**(*img, refimg, pts, refpts, method="default"*)

 **returns** image after warping and a 3x3 matrix of the perspective transformation.

 - **Parameters:**
-    - img - image to warp (np.ndarray)
+    - img - (np.ndarray) image to warp (np.ndarray)
-    - refimg - image used as a reference for the warp (np.ndarray)
+    - refimg - (np.ndarray) image used as a reference for the warp
-    - pts - coordinate points on `img`.
+    - pts - (list) coordinate points on `img`.
 At least 4 pairs should be given as a list of tuples
-    - refpts - corresponding coordinate points on `refimg`.
+    - refpts - (list) corresponding coordinate points on `refimg`.
 At least 4 pairs should be given as a list of tuples
-    - method - robust estimation algorithm when calculating projective transformation.
+    - method - (str) robust estimation algorithm when calculating projective transformation.
 Available options are 'default', 'ransac', 'lmeds', 'rho' which correspond to the opencv methods and [vary based on how they handle outlier points](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga4abc2ece9fab9398f2e560d53c8c9780)
       - Any 4 pairs of corresponding points can define a projective transform.
 More than 4 pairs given means there are outliers.
       - Robust estimation algorithms can be used to estimate the model based only on inliers to find a robust model.
       - Using 'default' means that a regular method using all the points without robustness i.e., the least squares method, is adopted.